-The court must adopt one or more concurrent permanent plans

-$\Box$ it finds are in the child's best interest G.S.
-7B-906.2(a) and must identify unless

-- $\Box$ the primary permanent plan and - $\Box$ the secondary permanent plan G.S.
-7B-906.2(b)

-$\Box$ concurrent planning is not required because a permanent plan is or has been achieved G.S.
-7B-906.2(a1).

-- □ must order the department to make efforts toward finalizing the primary and secondary permanent plans and - □ may specify efforts that are reasonable to timely achieve permanence for the child.

-There are six permanent plans, some of which require specific findings.

-- □ Reunification must be a primary or secondary plan unless the court makes written findings of one of the following: - □ The court made findings at initial disposition under G.S.
-7B-901(c) that reunification efforts are not required. - $\Box$ The court made findings under G.S.
-7B-906.1(d)(3). - □ The permanent plan is or has been achieved so there is no concurrent (secondary) plan. - □ The court made findings that reunification efforts clearly would be unsuccessful and made the four findings enumerated in G.S.
+Order for Permanent Plans: G.S.
+7B-906.2(a)-(b) e court must adopt one or more concurrent permanent plans it finds are in the child's best interest (G.S.
+7B-906.2(a)) must identify the primary permanent plan and unle ☐ the secondary permanent plan (G.S.
+7B-906.2(b)) concurrent planning is not required because a permanent plan is or has been achieved (G.S.
+7B-906.2(a1)). e court must order the department to make efforts toward finalizing the primary and secondary permanent plans and may specify efforts that are reasonable to timely achieve permanence for the child. ere are six permanent plans, some of which require specific findings.
+Reunification must be a primary or secondary plan unless the court makes written findings of one of the following: ☐ The court made findings at initial disposition under G.S.
+7B-901(c) that reunification efforts are not required. ☐ The court made findings under G.S.
+7B-906.1(d)(3). □ The permanent plan is or has been achieved so there is no concurrent (secondary) plan. □ The court made findings that reunification efforts clearly would be unsuccessful and made the four findings enumerated in G.S.
 7B-906.2(d) (see page 2).
 When this G.S.
 7B-906.2(b) finding is made, reunification must be eliminated as a permanent plan (see G.S.
-7B-906.2(b)). - □ The court made findings that reunification efforts would be inconsistent with the child's health or safety and made the four findings enumerated in G.S.
-7B-906.2(d) (see page 2).
-When this G.S.
+7B-906.2(b)). □ The court made findings that reunification efforts would be inconsistent with the child's health or safety and made the four findings enumerated in G.S.
+7B-906.2(d) (see page 2) When this G.S.
 7B-906.2(b) finding is made, reunification must be eliminated a permanent plan (see G.S.
 7B-906.2(b)).
+Adoption Guardianship ☐ The court finds by clear and convincing evidence that the parent has waived their paramount constitutional rights to care, custody, and control of their child(ren) because they are unfit, have neglected the child's welfare, or are acting inconsistently with their constitutionally protected status. ☐ The court must verify that the person receiving guardianship understands the legal significance of the appointment (applies to each person) and will have adequate resources to appropriately care for the child.
+G.S.
+7B-906.1(j).
+Custody to a relative or other suitable person ☐ The court finds by clear and convincing evidence that the parent has waived their paramount constitutional rights to care, custody, and control of their child(ren) because they are unfit, have neglecting the child's welfare, or are acting inconsistently with their constitutionally protected status.